mrWallaceMadeira/PreCalc/mod2Syllabus.md

 ### How do I precalc?
 Pre-calc is nothing new. \
 If you've had algebra 2 then you're ready for this course. \
-In order to be a calculus wizard/witch, you need to have a rock solid algebra foundation.
+In order to be a calculus wizard/witch, you need to have a solid algebra foundation.\
 Time to build some algebra muscles&nbsp;:muscle:

 ### Daily Schedule&nbsp;:calendar: